[This post was originally published on 25th Oct 2021. It has been updated on 14th Oct 2022.]

-2. HTML emails
+2. HTML Emails

-While most of the HTML emails are displayed in light mode by default, the Apple mail converts the HTML emails into dark mode if they do not include any images.
+While most of the HTML emails are displayed in light mode by default, the Apple mail converts the HTML emails into Apple dark mode if they do not include any images.

-Here’s a screenshot to explain you better.
+Here’s a screenshot to help you understand better.

-You can optimize your subscriber’s dark mode reading experience by experimenting with the background colors of your email.
+You can optimize your subscriber’s Mac mail dark mode reading experience by experimenting with the background colors of your email.
 It can be done by including any background color that’s not white and would work in a visually appealing way irrespective of the environment being light or dark.